AuthEceSoftEng/thesis-big-softeng-data/kafka-to-flink-integration/README.md

 ```

 After running the command above you should be able to see the following:
-- The python integration script "num-of-events-per-type.py" as a Flink job committed for execution in the Flink cluster at localhost:8081
+- The python integration script "num-of-events-per-type.py" as a Flink job committed for execution in the Flink UI at localhost:8081.
-- The raw events in real time messages sent from Kafka to Flink to calculate the number of occurences of events per type in the stream execution integration script to the kafka topic test-json-topic in the Kafka UI at localhost:8080
+- The number of occurences of events per type in the topic event-count calculated from the initial raw-events stream at localhost:8080.